 Yes — if the veteran was exposed to asbestos while they served in the military.

-From the 1930s to the early 1980s, almost every branch of the military exposed veterans to asbestos.
+From the 1930s to the early 1980s, almost every military branch exposed veterans to asbestos.
 Asbestos products were used to make ships, vehicles, buildings, and other assets — and exposure to these products could cause mesothelioma.

-At the time, the military did not know that the mineral was dangerous because asbestos companies hid the health risks.
+The military did not know that the mineral was dangerous at the time because asbestos companies hid the health risks.

 Veterans may have been exposed to asbestos through: